DmitryAEfimov/otusSoftwareArchitect/README.md

 * Create a standalone job with stress test
   * Should produce rps rate 5-20
   * Should be infinity
-  * Should request all API methods in application
+  * Should request all application's API
   * Should apply service name via ENV or helm value
   * Should request service via ingress-controller
 * Dashboard snapshots with at least 5-10 minutes stress test activity